How to Set a Freelance Rate From Your Income Target

 Billable ratio explained

+You do not bill every working hour.
 Admin, sales calls, revisions, and planning reduce billable time.

 Example: